shockeyt/git-branching-and-pages/README.md

 Before you can open a pull request, you must create a branch in your local repository, commit to it, and push the branch to a repository or fork on GitHub.

 <!--Do this on the git-branching-and-pages repo on my personal fork -->

+For this example, you will fork and clone the current repo.
+Then you will...

 1. Visit the repository you pushed to
 2. Click the "Compare, review, create a pull request" button in the repository ![pr](https://cloud.githubusercontent.com/assets/40461/8229344/d344aa8e-15ad-11e5-8578-08893bcee335.jpg)